hfboyce/tableau_course/_sources/things_to_know/what.md

 ### Lecture 2

-By the end of the lesson, learners are expected to be able to:

 - Explain the difference between a scatter, line, pie, and bar plot.
 - Recognize when 3D plots are appropriate.